 The dream of data-driven personas – Brilliant Noise – 4 mins

 You may have seen all the negativity and badly executed influencer campaigns out there.
 This is why it’s easy to assume that influencer marketing is just another trend that will be forgetting before long.
 However, influencer marketing is important.
 Why?
 Because the way people shop and make decisions about purchases have changed.
 Customer touch points, customer journeys and the technology used to make decisions have changed.
 People trust recommendations from peers over your company’s website or Google.

 Here at Brilliant Noise, we champion advocacy not endorsement.
 We find people who love your brand and are interested in what you’re doing.
 We help you build a better connection between your customers and your brand.

 Our recent influencer strategy and campaign is evidence of this.
 We centrally manage and design content campaigns with influencers based on their strongest channels, what kind of content works well for them and what their audience engages with.
 Now for the first time, EDF Energy has an influencer strategy to create social proof, raise brand awareness and support their content strategy.

 Our lead programme for 2019 is the Electric Adventures campaign.
-This is an influencer-led, five-part web-series about UK road trips in electric cars.
+This is an influencer-led, six-part web-series about UK road trips in electric cars.
 You can see the latest episode below:

 Influencers: three reasons why they’re as important as ever – Brilliant Noise – 4 mins